shawnferry/HOL7712-gitbook/setup/README.md

 15. Test puppet agent

 **NOTE:**
 If you are trying this outside the lab and need proxies.
-You must export your http/https\_proxy before trying to install a gem with the gem pacakge provider.
+You must export your http\/https\_proxy in your shell before trying to install a gem with the gem pacakge provider.

 ```
 $env = [
   # HOME needs to be defined for Vundle install
   "HOME=${lab_homedir}",
+  # Proxies must be exported in your shell
+  # for gem install
   'http_proxy=your.proxy.com:80',
   'https_proxy=your.proxy.com:443'
 ]